NipperSeb/NipperSeb/README.md

 Hi, I'm Sébastien Pincepoche.
-I love learning to code with React and Node js.
+I love learning to code.

 For 5 years, I have been learning different languages.
 Self-taught and passionate, I take pleasure in creating different apps.